-DISTANCE: Canyon loop is 4.4 miles round trip with 700-foot elevation gain; to Skull Rock is 5.4 miles round trip.
+DISTANCE: Canyon loop to the towers is 7.0 miles round trip with 1100-foot elevation gain; to Skull Rock is only 5.4 miles round trip.

 Park agencies in the Santa Monica Mountains have combined forces to open several gateways to the mountains.
 For hikers, particularly those accustomed to beginning hikes at the end of dirt roads greeted by trail signs nailed to trees, these gateways are deluxe: restrooms, picnic grounds, water fountains, native plant gardens and more.